dwdkls/pizzamvc/README.md

 ### Backend

 1. Efficient loading data for grid.
-Only values wich are needed to display in grid will be retrive from database.
+Only values wich are needed to display in grid will be retrived from database.
 PizzaMVC does projections instead of reading whole rows.
 2. Simple audit (creation date, creation user, last edit date, last edit user).
 3. Soft delete (for every model marked as soft deletable on ORM level).